Acquiring the Xvive U2

 The only untested aspect of performance relates to the use of multiple devices within a confined area.
 Since I've not encountered any reviews or comments to the contrary, I'll take the makers at their word.

 Lastly, there is the price.
 At around AUD $180, the Xvive U2 Guitar Wireless System sits between the low-end budget transceivers (around AUD $40-) and the multi-channel professional units (AUD $300+).
-I'm sure the price is higher than it needs to be, given the raft of cheaper and almost identical contenders - a point off for the high price.
+I'm sure the price is higher than it needs to be, given the raft of cheaper 'look-alike' contenders.
+A fair chunk of the cost is probably in the packaging - a couple of points off for the high price.

 What's left to say other than - Love it, comes highly recommended!

 |•||Ease of Use||9 / 10 (Channel selection poor)|

 |•||Noise Performance||10 / 10 (Both signal & switching on/off)|